eyecatchup/NilPortugues_PHP_SEO_ImageHandler/README.md

 As a bonus, when rebuilding the image tags, **width** and **height** attributes are added.
 While there's no real SEO benefits on doing this, it will cope for faster rendering times in the browser.
 If image was down-scaled or up-scaled, these values will match the scaled image dimensions.

-## Todo:
+## 6. Todo:
-* Add a method to check if the download directory exists
+* Add a method checking if current file has writing permissions.
 * Add a method to check if the download directory is writable.
-* Add a method checking if current file has writing permittions.
-* Add proper documentation.
+* Add example.

-## Author
+## 7. Author
 Nil Portugués Calderó
  - <contact@nilportugues.com>
  - http://nilportugues.com